dusk-gg/dusk/docs/docs/playtesting/best-practices-technical.md

 Rune shows an animation while your game is loading.
 It's a smoother player experience to only have one progress bar to load your game.
 Avoid having a loading screen in your game by waiting with calling `Rune.initClient()` until your game has fully completed loading.

+### Keep Loading Time short {#keep-loading-time-short}

+Your game should load as quickly as possible to get players into the action as soon as possible.
+Load any large assets that aren't required for game play asynchronously.

 ### Send Player Input rather than Player State in Actions {#send-player-input}

 We recommend sending player input in actions (e.g. "turning left") rather than player state (e.g. the player's position).
 This minimizes network data and allows other clients to simulate ahead, thereby making your game work better in bad network settings.
 Similarly, only send an action when the input changes instead of sending the same player input repeatedly.